shengminp/TinyThinker/README.md

 ## :rocket: Running TinyThinker

 ### :memo: Prompt Engineering
-1. Download dataset from corresponding official site and place it at location "./datasets/DATASET/original".
+1. Download the dataset from its official site and place it under ./datasets/DATASET/original.
-2. Run "./datasets/Prompt Engineering.ipynb" to prepare the prompt for each dataset.
+2. Run ./datasets/Prompt Engineering.ipynb to prepare prompts for the dataset.
-3. Run ".datasets/openai_request.py" to request OpenAI generate reponse for the prepared prompt.
+3. Execute ./datasets/openai_request.py to generate responses from OpenAI:
-   - Due to the reason that the generated response might have some error, continue the step 2 and 3 if you have enough budget
-   - The continue step is detailed in "./datasets/Prompt Engineering.ipynb"
+   - If the generated responses contain errors, repeat steps 2 and 3 as needed (see details in Prompt Engineering.ipynb).
-4. After 3, the final version for training is located at "./datasets/DATASET/final"
+4. Once completed, the prepared dataset will be located at ./datasets/DATASET/final.
-5. Run "./datasets/Prepare Ablation.py" to prepare dataset for ablation study, result will be located at "./datasets/DATASET/final"
+5. Use Prepare Ablation.ipynb to prepare the ablation study dataset, with results saved at ./datasets/DATASET/final.

 ### :dart: Train TinyThinker
 #### **Phase-1: Reasoning Acquisition**
-In this phase, we finetune a T5 model to learn how to learn reasoning by three-stage process.
+In this phase, a T5 model is fine-tuned using a three-stage process.
+Run the following command:
 ```
 python finetune.py \
       --base_model $model_name \